Tkachuk sends Panthers to Stanley Cup Final, after topping Hurricanes 4-3 for sweep

 The Panthers will play either Vegas or Dallas for the Stanley Cup starting sometime next week; Vegas currently leads the Western Conference title series 3-0.

+Bobrovsky stopped 36 shots to cap his stellar series — four games, four one-goal wins, three of them basically in sudden death, a .966 save percentage after stopping 174 of the 180 shots he faced.
+The first two wins were in overtime, and this one may as well have been.

 The Panthers scored 10 goals in the series, and Bobrovsky ensured those were all they needed.
-They were the No. 8 seed, the last team in, the longest of long shots.
+They were the No. 8 seed, the last team in, the longest of long shots — which is consistent with their history, after not winning a single playoff series in 26 years, a drought that ended last season.

 And now, beasts of the East.
 Tkachuk arrived last summer saying he wanted to bring Florida a Cup.
 He’s four wins away.